 Spain continues to see a number of international arbitral proceedings lodged against it owing to reforms to its electricity sector that have had a negative impact on renewable energy investors.
 Below is an overview of those claims and a summary of the first rulings issued in these matters.

 Overview of investor claims against Spain

 From 2010 onwards, the government has enacted a series of legislative and regulatory measures that have changed the terms of the incentive regime.
-This culminated in an overall reform of the electricity sector introduced by a royal decree law in July 2013, which announced the withdrawal of the special regime as of that time in anticipation of a reformed regime, finally implemented in June 2014 when a new Electricity Law and accompanying regulation were passed and published.22 As noted in previous editions, these changes prompted numerous claims by foreign investors in international arbitral proceedings under the ECT (as well as hundreds of claims by national investors in the Spanish domestic courts).23
+This culminated in an overall reform of the electricity sector introduced by a royal decree law in July 2013, which announced the withdrawal of the special regime as of that time in anticipation of a reformed regime, finally implemented in June 2014 when a new Electricity Law and accompanying regulation were passed and published.19 As noted in previous editions, these changes prompted numerous claims by foreign investors in international arbitral proceedings under the Energy Charter Treaty (ECT) (as well as hundreds of claims by national investors in the Spanish domestic courts).20

-Spain has faced or is facing at least 40 ECT claims as a result of these measures.24 Of these cases, five claims have been brought under United Nations Commission on International Trade Law Arbitration Rules, 10 under the Rules of Arbitration of the Stockholm Chamber of Commerce and the rest before the International Centre for Settlement of Investment Disputes (ICSID), pursuant to the ICSID Convention and the ICSID Arbitration Rules.
+Spain has faced or is facing at least 48 ECT claims as a result of these measures.21 Of these cases, two claims have been brought under United Nations Commission on International Trade Law Arbitration Rules, 10 under the Rules of Arbitration of the Stockholm Chamber of Commerce and the rest before the International Centre for Settlement of Investment Disputes (ICSID), pursuant to the ICSID Convention and the ICSID Arbitration Rules.
 Some of these cases include claims brought by multiple investors in one proceeding.